-The bell jar is a symbol of protection for fragile objects or objects sensitive to time.
+The decorative glass bell jar is a symbol of protection for fragile objects or objects sensitive to time.
 That is what makes the jar such a significant object in various fairy tales, books, and films.
 We see them used as protective covers for sad roses in magical castles (Disney’s Beauty and the Beast) or on small, lonely asteroids (Antoine de Saint-Exupéry’s The Little Prince).
 Or perhaps you’ve seen glass domes used to capture delicate butterflies (Tim Burton’s Corpse Bride).
 Click on each image below to find the exact jar from each story!

 Often, those who find inspiration from these stories transform our bell jars into beautiful centerpieces for fairy-tale themed weddings and events.
 They make fabulous displays for vibrant and colorful floral arrangements.
 And of course, true to their original purpose, they’re also excellent at protecting the flowers from adverse weather and other elements, which is especially useful if you’re looking to create dense table arrangements with candle light (protecting from fire hazard) or when you’re decorating for an outdoor event.

 If you’re looking for a jar that doesn’t suffocate your flowers while still displaying its vibrancy and brilliance, an open cloche might serve your needs.
 They also make excellent terrariums, so if you’re looking to make gifts of your wedding centerpieces, your guests are sure to fight for these gorgeous domes with wood bases.